brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 ---
 I recently completed a northbound thru hike of the Vermont Long Trail.
 This page provides notes on my experience in case it helps others.
-There are many good travel logs of the Long Trail out there, mostly in video format.
+There are many good travel logs by Long Trail hikers out there, mostly in video format.
 Instead of providing yet another day-by-day account of the trail, I'm treating this page like a how-to guide.

-There are many ways to have a successful thru-hike of the Long Trail.
+There are many ways to have a successful thru hike of the Long Trail.
 Here I document *one way that worked for me*.
 I'm certainly not claiming that this is the only way, or even the best way to hike the Trail.
-This is just one way that worked for a 57 year-old first-time tru-hiker in reasonably good physical condition and with some basic backpacking experience.
+This is just one way that worked for a 57 year-old first-time thru-hiker in reasonably good physical condition and with some basic backpacking experience.

 You may come up with a much better way.
 Hike your own hike.